 Hospice payment rates are updated annually by the hospital market basket.
 The market basket index is reduced by a productivity adjustment.
-Hospices that do not report quality data receive a 2 percentage point reduction in their annual payment update (and beginning fiscal year 2024 that penalty will increase to 4 percent).
+Hospices that do not report quality data receive a 4 percentage point reduction in their annual payment update beginning fiscal year 2024, reflecting an increase in the quality reporting penalty from 2 percentage points in prior years per the Consolidated Appropriations Act, 2021. ■

 The statute requires that any rebalancing of the payment rates be budget neutral.
-Because RHC accounts for about 98 percent of hospice days, only a small decrease in the RHC rates was needed to offset the substantial increase in payment rates for the three less frequent levels of care.
+Because RHC accounted for about 98 percent of hospice days, only a small decrease in the RHC rates was needed to offset the substantial increase in payment rates for the three less frequent levels